-Because the app also provides food products, we needed to include both ordering them by piece and those sold by weight.
-Apart from that, the project required designing an intuitive presentation of dependencies in the order – a price which depends on ordered products, available discounts, support for special codes, and potential goods shortages.
+Because the app also provides food products, we needed to include both ordering them by piece and selling by weight.
+Apart from that, the project required designing an intuitive presentation of dependencies in the order – available discounts, support for special codes, potential goods shortages, and a price which depends on ordered products.
+We adjusted the product categories, defined the special categories and allowed promoting the goods with additional marketing banners.

-As by creating its first e-grocery app, InPost entered a totally new business segment, we needed to pay special attention to the business analysis of the project.
-We came up with its in-depth characteristics by thoroughly researching the market and making sure that the application responds to all business needs.
+By creating its first e-grocery app, InPost entered a totally new business segment, and we needed to pay special attention to the business analysis of the project.
+We came up with its in-depth characteristics by thoroughly researching the market and making sure that the application responded to all business needs.

 Joint multi-channel collaboration

-Creating the InPost Fresh application required the engagement of 4 different companies: InPost, its business partner Makro Cash and Carry, OpenApp company responsible for backend, and iteo.
-Nonetheless, we managed to stay in constant touch and develop a full-featured product in line with all of the established requirements.
+Creating the InPost Fresh application required the engagement of 6 different companies: InPost, its business partners: Makro Cash and Carry and Carrefour responsible for Partners Stores infrastructure, OpenApp and VTEX company responsible for backend, and iteo for the mobile application.
+Nevertheless, we managed to stay in constant touch and develop a full-featured product in line with all the established requirements.